 There are infinite ways to drink in this city, but how better to drown your rainy-day sorrows than with a well-mixed old fashioned or glass of cabernet?
 Just a couple of Amsterdam’s great places for wine are GlouGlou (De Pijp) or Shiraz Jardin des Vins (canal belt).

 You can keep it classy by heading to one of Amsterdam’s many charming cocktail bars.
 Hiding in Plain Sight (city centre) and Rosalia’s Menagerie (Jordaan) will certainly do the trick.
 Once you’ve wrapped yourself up in a nice whiskey blanket you’ll forget all about the zero-degree weather and sideways rain.

 Admire some cats

 If those don’t scratch your itch, you can visit De Poezenboot, a floating cat shelter.
-It’s the best place to visit if you’re interested in adopting a cat, though they also have specific visiting hours just for cat lovers from 1 – 3 PM.
+It’s the best place to visit if you’re interested in adopting a cat, though they also have specific visiting hours just for cat lovers.
 Do keep in mind it’s not a tourist attraction, and they welcome donations.

 Mix it up with microbreweries

 Believe it or not, there are more varieties of beer than Heineken in this country.
 Don’t get me wrong, there’s a time and place for a nice crisp Heineken, but sometimes colder weather begs for something darker, heavier, maltier, hoppier…well, just more, really.
 So head to one of Amsterdam’s great microbreweries! 🍺

 A handful of favourites include Gebrouwen door Vrouwen (brewed by women), Brouwerij de Prael (also hosts comedy nights), Brouwerij Troost (Monday night pub quiz), and De 7 Deugen (the most uniquely flavoured brews).